mekomsolutions/odoo-initializer/README.md

 Settings and metadata will be loaded onto the Odoo server based on what is provided in the data files.

-Those data files are mostly in CSV and XML formats, depending of the model that is loaded.
+Those data files are mostly in CSV and XML formats, depending on the model that is loaded.

 They are processed when the add-on is installed.